prismos-org/hardened-configs/README.md

   There's also a `setup` script which disables and masks various services like geoclue, cups and avahi, renames the hostname to `localhost` and the username to `user` to minimize information leakage.
 The script also deletes binaries like `sudo`, `su`, `ksu`, and `pkexec`, and removes the SETUID and SETGID bits from binaries, granting necessary binaries capabilities instead.
 Use `run0` to escalate privileges to root instead.
 A rule in `etc/polkit-1/rules.d/` enables the persist feature, though it may not function until an update containing this [PR](https://github.com/polkit-org/polkit/pull/533) is rolled out.

 - **Configurations**: Located in `etc/`.
 These configurations improve the security of your machine and reduce its attack surface.
 Key changes include:
-  - Replace the machine ID with a generic one (used by WHONIX).
   - Blacklist several kernel modules to reduce attack surface.
   - Various sysctl values for system hardening, note that the provided sysctl values for system hardening may duplicate existing settings on your system, especially if you are using the linux-hardened kernel.
 I have included all values in the configuration file to ensure compatibility with most distributions.
 This should not cause any problems. (see: `etc/sysctl.d/60-hardening.conf`)
   - The default umask Is `0077`.